Rathishkumar-c/Java-Calculator/README.md

 GUI version using Java Swing or JavaFX

-🤝 Contributing
+### 🤝 Contributing
 Pull requests are welcome.
 Feel free to fork this repo and suggest improvements!

-📩 Feedback
+### 📩 Feedback
 If you have any suggestions or feedback, feel free to reach out or open an issue.

-Small steps lead to big things.
-This is my first step into Java, and I'm excited to keep building! 🚀
+> Small steps lead to big things.
+This is my first Java app, and I’m excited to keep building! 🚀

+### 📜 License
+This project is open source under the MIT License.

 </details>